On the origin of the $Nc^1$ scaling in the confined but chirally symmetric phase at high T: Properties of the quark-antiquark excitations at different temperatures.

 In Fig. \ref{fig:wfs} we demonstrate the wave functions $\psi_+(p)$ and $\psi_-(p)$ for the ground color-singlet quark-antiquark systems with quantum numbers $J^{PC}=0^{-+}$ and $J^{PC}=1^{+-}$ obtained from the solution of the Bethe-Salpeter equation at different temperatures in the chiral limit $m_q \rightarrow 0$.

 At $T=0$ and all temperatures $T < T_{ch}$ the meson wave functions with low spin $J$ are localized in a small space volume.
 This is a result of a confining interaction between quarks that acquire a dynamical mass $M_q$ due to the spontaneous breaking of chiral symmetry.
 This localization is reflected in a small root-mean-square radius of mesons \cite{GNW}.
 At the chiral restoration temperature $T_{ch}$ the thermal excitations of quarks and antiquarks block the levels required for the existence of a non-vanishing quark condensate and chiral symmetry gets restored.
 This Pauli blocking implies an effective modification of the confining potential (\ref{FV}), because the Fermi-Dirac distributions of quarks and antiquarks above $T_{ch}$ give \be (1-n_q-\bar{n}_q)_{|\mu=0,M_q=0,T>0}\mathop{\propto}_{q\to 0}q. \ee Consequently the effective potential that determines the meson wave function in the Bethe-Salpeter equation, $(1-n_q-\bar{n}_q)V(\vec p - \vec q)$, loses its confining properties and the color-singlet quark-antiquark system gets delocalized.
-This delocalization can be seen from the fact that the wave functions $\psi_+(p),\psi_-(p)$ are divergent at $p=0$ and the system acquires infinite root-mean-square radius \cite{GNW}.
+This delocalization can be seen from the fact that the wave functions $\psi_+(p),\psi_-(p)$ are divergent at $p=0$ and the system acquires infinite root-mean-square radius in the chiral limit.
+At realistic quark masses the size of the low-spin mesons increases by a factor $\sim 5$ as compared to their size below $T_{ch}$ \cite{GNW}.
 Notice that the delocalized color-singlet quark-antiquark system still knows about confinement: the color-triplet free quarks do not exist and the spectrum of the color-singlet quark-antiquark systems is discrete \cite{GNW}.

-The infinite swelling of low-spin "mesons" above $T_{ch}$ has significant phenomenological implications.
+The huge swelling of low-spin "mesons" above $T_{ch}$ has significant phenomenological implications.
 The hot QCD matter above $T_{ch}$ but below $T_d$ is a dense medium of overlapping huge color-singlet quark-antiquark systems ("strings").
 Consequently the matter is highly collective and the mean free path of the effective color-singlet constituents approaches zero.